ENERZAi/NadyaDocs/NadyaDocs/topics/Basics.md

 ## Functions {collapsible="true"}
-Functions in opus can be defined using following syntax
+Functions in nadya can be defined using following syntax

 1. Function definition without template
 ```